napari/napari-scipy2025-workshop/napari-workshops/notebooks/spot_detection_functions.md

 Finally, lets make a widget for the whole workflow developed in the [Exploratory analysis: spot detection](spot_detection_basic) notebook as a function.
 We will need to write a function and then properly annotate it such that `magicgui` can generate the widgets.
 This time we are also starting with image layer (data), but then we want a Points layer with points.
 We could again return just the layer data using `napari.types.PointsData`.
-But lets get a nicer Points layer instead, so we will return a LayerDataTuple.
+However, we would like some control over the Points layer visualization, so we will return a LayerDataTuple.

 If `detect_spots()` returns a `LayerDataTuple`, napari will add a *new layer* to